In This Article

 What if my new bank account is not what I thought it would be?

 Well, just as easy as it was to switch to the new bank, you can switch back to the old bank or a different bank.
 I wouldn’t keep switching bank accounts frequently because it may cause an issue with the federal government.
 Remember, they collect all of your personal information for a reason!

 I realized I have a lot of automatic bill payments.
 What do I do?

 I suggest using this opportunity to evaluate how many automatic transactions you have going out.
-If you see any payments from your bank accounts that you feel are unnecessary during this process, let them go!
-There's no point in carrying over this energy from the old account to the new account.
+If you see any payments from your bank accounts that are unnecessary during this process, let them go!
+There’s no point in carrying over this energy from the old account to the new account.
 LET IT GO!